Search the Consumer Beware List

 Remove information from the Consumer Beware List

-The Ministry of Government and Consumer Services will inform the business about a complaint by sending up to 2 notifications.
+The Ministry of Public and Business Service Delivery will inform the business about a complaint by sending up to 2 notifications.
 The business must take action by doing one of the following:

 - respond to the ministry and address the issue of the complaint